Fold and test a classic dart paper airplane using a single sheet, learning about symmetry, folds, and flight by adjusting wings and tail.

-Step-by-step guide to fold and test a paper airplane
+Step-by-step guide to make a paper airplane

 Step 1